firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ---
 layout: post
 title: "DEX Aggregator"
 excerpt: "The Protocol delivers a sophisticated cross-ledger DEX aggregator, enabling optimal execution through market aggregation.
 By tapping into Automated Market Makers (AMMs) across multiple chains, it achieves a dark pool-like order execution.
-This way, users can seamlessly initiate a swap of any supported token, and the protocol finds the best route for that swap, whether it's a simple AMM swap or a more complex movement of tokens across different networks to achieve the most favorable outcome.
+This way, users can seamlessly initiate a swap of any supported token, and the protocol finds the best route for that swap, whether it's a simple AMM swap or a more complex movement of tokens across different networks to achieve the most favorable outcome."

-The protocol excels in 3 fundamental features:
-"
 ---

 ## Context and problem

 As the first technical writer at Advanced Blockchain, an incubator for blockchain projects, upon joining I noticed a significant lack of technical documentation.
 In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the documentation gaps presented critical bottlenecks.
 This resulted in challenges for testing code, maintenance, and onboarding.

 I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
-I joined the Infinix product team at the design/implementation stage.
+I joined the Entropic product team at the design stage.
 The writing sample below is an excerpt of a high-level overview with elements of explanation.
-The purpose is to explain the product to the general reader who may want to interact with the DeFi product.
+The purpose is to explain the product to the general reader.

 ## Contribution

-I worked closely with the Infinix product manager and engineers on the following:
+I worked closely with the Entropic product manager and engineers on the following:

-Planning scope and structure of the documentation, including gaps analysis Initiating Docs-as-code processes in GitHub Documentating processes and tutorials
+- Planning scope and structure of the documentation, including gaps analysis
+- Initiating Docs-as-code processes in GitHub
+- Processes and tutorials
-Collaborated with engineers on Software Development Plan (SDP) Curating and editing internal knowledge base Collaborating with key engineers to prepare documentation for an external audit
+- Collaborated with engineers on Software Development Plan (SDP)
+- Curating and editing internal knowledge base

 ## Impact

 # Exploring Cross-ledger DEX Aggregation with ENtropic Protocol and X  Token